LuminateOne/laravel-revision-tracking/README.md

 $revision = $model->getRevision($revisionId);
 ```

-You can get rollback to a specific revision with a `revision id` for a specific model like this:
+You can rollback to a specific revision with a `revision id` for a specific model like this:
 ```php
 // $revisionId, integer, an id of a revision
 // $rollback,   boolean, true will save the “rollback” as a new revision of the model